enmyj/fastapi-example-ml/README.md

 ## Building Rest APIs in Python

-On the cloud, one of the most popular solutions is `AWS Lambda` combined with `AWS API Gateway`.
+In the cloud, one of the most popular solutions is `AWS Lambda` combined with `AWS API Gateway`.
 This combo is super cheap, fast, and automatically gives you goodies like load balancing.
 However, this approach is a bit harder to build/debug locally and it doesn't match up super well with how we usually build things.

 Another approach is to use a package like `fastapi`: https://fastapi.tiangolo.com/.
 This package has tons of goodies, including: 1. awesome user documentation, 2. automatic `swagger` (rest api) page creation, and 3. more familiar development style